cs160-berkeley/prog-01-crunch-time-akuo5/README.md

 # PROG 01: Crunch Time

-runch Time is a calorie-converter.
+Crunch Time is a calorie-converter.
 It features 2 sliding lists with images, as well as instantaneous updates on conversion numbers.
 It allows you to input either the number of calories or reps/mins of a certain exercise in the left display, and shows the equivalent number of calories and amount of exercise on right.
 The max input is 5 digits.

 ## Authors